Home Buying 101 - Crash Course in Mortgage Terminology

 - Title — Legal document showing you are the owner of your Florida home.

 - Title Insurance — This protects the buyer and lender against any disputes over ownership (title) of the purchased property.
 This is a one-time cost paid at the closing.

-- TRID - TILA RESPA Integrated Disclosures - TRID is a set of new mortgage guidelines which took effect on Oct.
+- TRID - TILA RESPA Integrated Disclosures - TRID is a set of mortgage guidelines that took effect on Oct.
 3, 2015.
 The new rules make the mortgage process easier to understand and ensure homebuyers "know before you owe."
 New forms make mortgage terms easier to understand and ensure you have time to ask your lender questions and understand your mortgage before closing and signing the dotted line.
-(Updated Oct.
-9, 2015)

 - Underwriting — Mortgage underwriting is the review process the lender uses to verify all of the information provided on your loan application and determine your mortgage qualification and home buying power.

 Now that you are fluent in mortgage jargon, the purchase of your new home in Florida should be a lot easier to understand.
 And, if you ever have questions about mortgage terms or any step of the home purchase process, our New Home Specialists are here to help!

 If you are just starting the search for your new home, we would be honored to help you find your Florida new home, priced for your budget and designed for your life.
 Contact our New Home Specialists at 863-797-4999 or visit the Highland Homes website to browse available home plans and communities, and contact us online!

 Please note, the information contained in this blog is provided as a courtesy and should not be solely relied upon for home buying advice or information.
 The information provided in this blog was accurate at the time of publication but has not been verified since.
 Please consult with your financial, tax, legal and/or real estate professional for more details.

 Tags: Florida home new Florida homes Florida homes home buying new Florida home Florida FL

 - Communities (525)